 We don’t have to just celebrate Pioneer Day on July 24!
 Why not take every Monday in July and give your FHE a pioneer twist!
 LDS mom and blogger, Melissa Sunday, shares several fun Pioneer Day traditions in her blog, “Life’s Journey to Perfection.”
 Spend some time making homemade butter, dress up like pioneers, or learn how to square dance!
-End your pioneer-themed FHE with a movie like “17 Miracles” or the new “Trek: The Movie.”
+End your pioneer-themed FHE with a movie like “17 Miracles” or “Trek: The Movie.”

 4. Game Night